 I specialise in Unity 3D casual games, interactive presentations and educational applications for Windows, Mac, mobile and VR (Oculus Rift, Gear VR etc).

 Mobile VR means demonstrations, promotions, training and entertainment anywhere.
-Please use the Contact button if you have questions on how mobile VR and AR can benefit your business.
+Please email me if you have questions on how mobile VR and AR can be of use.

 PC-connected VR such as Oculus Rift and Vive obviously aren’t as portable, but can offer a more immersive experience.